Gordon Wellesley: Associated Talking Pictures

 Wellesley wrote a series of films for Associated Talking Pictures, the forerunner of Ealing Studios: Love, Life and Laughter (1934) with Gracie Fields and Java Head (1934) with Anna May Wong directed by Thorold Dickinson; the latter had Carol Reed as assistant director.
 Wellesley wrote a second film for Fields, Sing As We Go (1934), directed by Basil Dean.

 Also for Dean he wrote Lorna Doone (1934) and a third with Fields, Look Up and Laugh (1935).

 He was loaned out to work on the script for Death Drives Through (1935), independently done at Ealing, then helped write a comedy, No Limit (1935) for a new star, George Formby.
 It was a big hit and helped turn Formby into a movie star.

-Wellesley worked on a biopic of Mozart for Dean, Whom the Gods Love (1936), and he did another for Fields, Queen of Hearts (1936).
+Wellesley worked on a biopic of Mozart for Dean, Whom the Gods Love (1936), with Margaret Kennedy, to whom he became close.
+He did another for Fields, Queen of Hearts (1936).
 Wellesley wrote Laburnum Grove (1936), directed by Carol Reed and produced by Dean.

 Producer and Night Train to Munich

 Wellesley turned producer with The High Command (1937) for director Thorold Dickinson and Fanfare Films.

-In early 1939 a short story of his was published, Report on a Fugitive.
+In early 1939 a short story of his was published, “Report on a Fugitive”.
 It was bought by 20th Century Fox who turned it into Night Train to Munich (1940), directed by Reed and written by Frank Launder and Sidney Gilliat.
 The film was very successful in the UK and the US.
 In February 1942, Wellesley earned an Oscar nomination for his story for Night Train.
 It was the only nomination given to a British film that year.

 Wellesley did some uncredited work on the script Sailors Three (1940) for Ealing.
 He also helped write Freedom Radio (1941), Atlantic Ferry (1941), and This Was Paris (1942).
 In 1941 a script was being prepared based on a story of his, Lisbon Clipper.

 He wrote two films for Walter Forde at Warners, Flying Fortress (1942) and The Peterville Diamond (1942).

 Director

 Wellesley turned director with The Silver Fleet (1942), a film whose storyline was based on a suggestion of President Roosevelt.
-He wrote and directed it in tandem with Vernon Sewell and the film was produced by Powell and Pressburger.
+He wrote and directed it in tandem with Vernon Sewell, replacing Clive Brook, and the film was produced by Powell and Pressburger.
+According to Sewell Wellesley "wanted to be a director and I said ‘No, co-director out!
+I won't have it.
+Only one director.’
+So anyway, he had his name put on with me as 'written and directed by' but he wrote the script, he had nothing to do with doing direction in the movie at all."

-He directed Rhythm Serenade (1943) with Vera Lynn.
+However Wellesley is credited as sole director on Rhythm Serenade (1943) with Vera Lynn.